hoengggroup/websiteBot/README.md

 # websiteBot

 ## Introduction
-This is a bot written in Python which monitors a given webpage for changes using the Selenium library and a home-made from-scratch implementation of a diff-like difference tracker.
+This is a bot written in Python which monitors a given webpage for changes using the Selenium library and a home-made from-scratch implementation of a ```diff```-like difference tracker.
 Upon detecting changes, it sends a message via the Telegram bot ```@websiteBot_bot``` to any people who subscribed to the pertinent webpages.

 ## Use / Installation